War: the ultimate proof of human insanity

 When the human body has a cancerous growth, we radiate it, surgically remove it, or poison it with chemotherapy.
 When the world stands by and allows this cancerous movement to grow among us, then we are hastening the death of the host itself, humanity at large.

-As the late President Dwight D. Eisenhower once said:
+As President Dwight D. Eisenhower once said:

 “One day, the people of the world will want peace so much that the governments are going to have to get out of their way and let them have it.”